clarking/ysubs/readme.md

 # ysubs

-> utility tool to extract text from youtube subtitles (it should work with html but not tested)
+> utility tool to extract text from youtube timed text xml files (it should work with html but not tested)

 <img src="http://i.imgur.com/KnDKXXu.png">